kubernetes/enhancements/keps/sig-node/3322-add-maxRestartTimes-to-podSpec/README.md

 rollout.
 Similarly, consider large clusters and how enablement/disablement will rollout across nodes.
 -->

-Yes, since this feature should be enabled both by apiserver and kubelet, if we only successfully roll back the apiserver, the kubelet will fail to update pod for `maxRestartTime` is unknown to apiserver.
+Yes, since this feature should be enabled both by apiserver and kubelet, if we only successfully roll back the apiserver, the kubelet will fail to update pod for `maxRestartTimeOnFailure` is unknown to apiserver.

-Also, in HA clusters, if we only rollback parts of apiservers, pods with `maxRestartTimes` set will still be impacted.
+Also, in HA clusters, if we only rollback parts of api-servers, pods with `maxRestartTimesOnFailure` set will still be impacted.
 But finally if the rollback finished, the running workloads will recover as expected.